botpress/documentation-v12/docs/admin/admin-intro.md

 ## Source Control

+The **Source Control** page  allows you to change the source of your remote data.

 ## Server License

-The **Server License** page is where you find everything you need to know about your license.
+The **Server License** page allows you to find everything you need to know about your license.

 ## Languages

-The **Languages** page displays a list of every default language that are supported by Botpress.
+The **Languages** page lists every default language that are supported by Botpress.

 ## Modules

-The **Modules** page displays a list of every module you can use.
+The **Modules** page lists every module you can use.
 There are 3 sections: **Stable modules**, **Experimental modules**, and **Compressed modules**.
 You can choose wheter to display the module in your Admin or Conversation Studio.

 ## Production Checklist